-In 2009 the Board of Directors met on a total of 8 occasions.
+In 2011 the Board of Directors met on a total of 8 occasions.
+In addition, resolutions were passed on 94 occasions by written vote.

-With effect from 01 August 2009, due to the departure of deputy CEO Dr. László Urbán, the number of the members of the Board of Directors changed from 11 to 10.
+With effect from 1 February 2011 - when Dr. György Szapáry stood down - the number of members of the Board of Directors changed from 9 to 8.